 Maximizing the R&D Tax Credit requires understanding every opportunity within it.
-An often overlooked area is the R&D surrounding the purchase of new manufacturing equipment — specifically, equipment used or consumed in the production of a new or improved part.
+An often overlooked area is the R&D surrounding the purchase of new manufacturing equipment — specifically, equipment used and fully consumed in the production of a new or improved part.

 New Equipment as a Supply Expense

 New manufacturing equipment and all the resources needed to procure and use the equipment can often be forgotten about when considering the R&D Tax Credit.
 Usually, equipment is depreciated over time and thus not eligible for the R&D Tax Credit.
 Because of this, many manufacturers put it out of their minds when thinking about other tax credits.

 But there are many activities related to researching, developing and using the equipment that could qualify.
 For example, evaluating new equipment related to manufacturing process optimization initiatives could qualify you for R&D credits.
 And, if it is used and fully consumed in the production of a new part, then the full expense of the equipment may qualify for the credit like any other supply expense.
 In short, if a piece of manufacturing equipment is needed in order to yield innovation, it is worth investigating an R&D Tax Credit.

 Are you investing in automation or robotics to combat the labor shortage or reduce costs in maintaining your competitive edge?
 That's another way that new equipment can count towards the R&D Tax Credit:

 Because this is a form of optimizing your manufacturing process, the time and money you spent researching and investing in automation is categorized as a qualifying R&D Tax Credit expense!

 Documenting the following time investments may help you increase your tax savings when it comes to new manufacturing equipment.

 - Collecting and recording requirements for the new manufacturing equipment